You may have already claimed Capital Allowances tax relief, but have you considered everything possible?

 Drawing the line between what constitutes repair and improvement to your commercial property is a grey area, but an important one when it comes to making tax savings.
-Because there are no hard and fast rules from HMRC, often savings are missed or HMRC look at these as part of an enquiry, meaning lengthy processes of revisiting records.
+There are no hard and fast rules from HMRC, often savings are missed or HMRC look at these as part of an enquiry, meaning lengthy processes revisiting records.

 - Implementing a simple and effective record keeping system to capture this information live